The Adult Mental Health Access and Assessment Team (MHAAT) is the single point of access for all referrals to Mental Health Social Care.

 Approved Mental Health Professionals Service (AMHPs)

-The AMHP Service is managed by LBN and sits within LBN MH Services.
+The AMHP Service is managed by LBN and sits within LBN Mental Health Services.

 The AMHP service operates Mon - Sun 24hrs a day.